qmathe/DistancePicker/README.md

 DistancePicker requires iOS 7 or higher and is written in Swift 2.2.

+**Note**: If you use Carthage or manually install it as a framework, iOS 8 is required.

 Installation
 ------------

+### Carthage

+Add the following line to your Cartfile, run `carthage update` to build the framework and drag the built DistancePicker.framework into your Xcode project.

+    github "qmathe/DistancePicker"

+### Manually

+#### Framework

+Build FormTouch framework and drop it into your Xcode project.

+#### Files

-Drop DistancePicker.swift in your Xcode project, copy the content of DistancePicker-Bridging-Header.h into your project bridging header and link MapKit.
+Drop DistancePicker.swift and UIGestureRecognizer+MissingPublicAPI.h into your Xcode project, add `#import <DistancePicker/UIGestureRecognizer+MissingPublicAPI.h>` to your project bridging header and link MapKit.

 **Note:** If you don't use a bridging header, you must create one and declare it in Build Settings > Swift Compiler - Code Generation > Objective-C Bridging Header.